google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 🏠 Small Home Backup

-Keeps your fridge, CPAP, router, and lights running for 10-12 hours.
+Keeps your fridge, CPAP, router, and lights running for 10-12 hours during an outage.

-Powerful enough for a microwave and fridge, but 38 lbs is heavy for frequent moving.
+Powerful enough for a microwave and fridge — though 38 lbs means it lives in one spot.

 🔋 First-Time Buyers

-Excellent entry point to mid-range LFP power stations — great value.
+Excellent entry point to mid-range LFP power stations at a competitive price.

-Runs a laptop, monitor, camera chargers, and Starlink for days.
+Runs a laptop, monitor, camera chargers, and Starlink for days at a time.

 💰 Value Seekers

-One of the best price-per-wh ratios in its class.
+One of the best price-per-Wh ratios in its class — often on sale under $700.

 🔌 Multi-Device Users